How to get rid of clothes moths in your wool sweaters and how to prevent them from infesting your stash in the future

 Once you find the infested item, get it away from your other clothes or fiber stash to prevent further damage.

 Take it outside and look at the item very carefully.
 In some cases, it is not worth salvaging and you are better off to seal it in a plastic bag and toss it in the outside garbage can.

 If it is worth keeping, here are a few suggestions:

 Place your clothes moth infested item in a sealed plastic bag and place it in the freezer for about a week.
 Basically, this will kill the moths and larva however, there are a lot of differing opinions about whether or not freezing kills the eggs.

 Wash your piece of clothing or yarn/fiber as you normally would but using HOT Water.
 I would also suggest several washings.

-What you can do is treat the item with one of the other methods and then place traps to catch any adult moths which may have escaped notice.
+So, you may want to remove the eggs and larva first and then the traps.
+In other words, treat your wool item with one of the other methods (freezing or washing) and then place traps to catch any adult moths which may have escaped notice.

 What is hotter than the Sun?
 Simply, place the item with the little critters in a black garbage bag.
 Close it up tight and put it in the bright sunshine for a few days.

 To be honest, I have not tried this method personally, however, I do a lot of solar dyeing and if it gets hot enough to set dye, it is bound to be hot enough to kill the clothes moths.